-The last day to drop a class without a "W" is September 17.
-The last day to withdraw is November 8.
-There is no class on September 2, September 5, October 14, and December 28.
-Tuesday, October 14 follows a Monday schedule and we will have class.
-The last day of class is Thursday, December 12.
+The last day to withdraw is November 10.
+There is no class on Monday September 5, Monday October 3.
+Monday October 10, and Thursday, November 24.
+The last day of class is Monday, December 12.

 Programming and System Access

 All students enrolled in the class are given accounts on the Computer Science Department's network.
 This entitles you to around-the-clock access to the 1000G lab, which is equipped with Linux workstations.
 This lab is normally open "24/7".
 The account also enables you to work work from home or another remote computer by connecting to any of the lab machines remotely.
 The details are described below.